 By Gov. William J. Le Petomane

 For some, the decision to carry a revolver or a semi-auto pistol comes down to the semi-auto’s greater capacity vs. the revolver’s reputation for reliability.
-While both of these reasons are valid, most defensive gun uses can and are resolved with less than five or six rounds, and being mechanical devices, revolvers can and do fail.
+While both of these reasons are valid, most defensive gun uses can and are resolved with less than five or six rounds at short distances.
+And being mechanical devices, revolvers can and do fail (though it’s rare).

-As the two weapons systems are essentially radically different designs to accomplish the same thing, being a revolver fan-boy myself, I have compiled a list of 12 other inherent advantages to a revolver.
-In no particular order;
+As the two weapons systems are essentially radically different designs that accomplish the same thing, being a revolver fan-boy myself, I have compiled a list of 12 other inherent advantages to a revolver for those who are undecided.

-2 – Inversely, a revolver’s cartridge isn’t compromised by the necessity to feed it through the grip.
+2) A revolver’s cartridge isn’t compromised by the necessity to feed it through the grip either.
 Magnum Research even makes a .45-70 revolver.
-Try putting that in an auto-loader and getting your mitts around it.
+Try putting that round in an auto-loader and getting your mitts around it.

-6 – You can see if a revolver is loaded without even touching it.
-The shell casings are clearly visible between the cylinder and the recoil shield, and the bullets through the front of the cylinder.
-No pulling magazines and racking slides to see if the weapon is loaded.
+6) You can see if a revolver is loaded without even touching it.
+The shell casings are clearly visible between the cylinder and the recoil shield, and the bullets can be seen through the front of the cylinder.
+No pulling magazines, press checks, or racking slides to see if the handgun is loaded.

-8 – A revolver does not fling spent cases all over the place.
-An obvious advantage if you reload, but also no need to worry about sending a hot shell casing down your wife’s cleavage.
-Also, in some jurisdictions it may not be wise to fling spent cases with your fingerprints on them all over the ground in the case of a defensive gun use.
+8) A revolver doesn’t fling spent cases all over the place.
+That’s an obvious advantage if you reload, but also no need to worry about sending a hot shell casing down your wife’s cleavage.
+Also, in some jurisdictions, it may not be wise to fling spent cases with your fingerprints on them all over the ground in the case of a defensive gun use.

-9 – A revolver cannot be put out of commission by pressing the slide back on a contact shot.
-You may not even know you’re under attack until you’re laying on the ground bleeding.
-This is no time to be trying to get a hand free to push the slide back into battery.
+9) A revolver can’t be put out of commission by pressing the slide back on a contact shot.
+You may not even know you’re under attack until you’re laying on the ground.
+That’s no time to be trying to get a hand free to push the slide back into battery.

-11 – A revolver is quicker and easier to load.
-Granted, if you’ve got a loaded magazine handy, reloads are quicker with an auto-loader, but if you’ve got to grab shells from a box and load a weapon the revolver has a big advantage.
+11) A revolver is quicker and easier to load.
+Granted, if you already have a loaded magazine handy, reloads are quicker with a semi-automatic, but if you’ve got to grab shells from a box and load a weapon, the revolver has a big advantage.

-12 – Revolvers don’t have beaver-tails that jab you in the side when you sit down.
-Maybe this is unique to me, but revolvers are just more comfortable when pressed against your side.
+12) Revolvers don’t have beaver-tails that can jab you in the side when you sit down.
+Maybe this is unique to me, but revolvers are just more comfortable to carry when pressed against your side.